khalid-hussain/shaheen/chap8.md

 After pondering for a while with his head bowed, Abu Dawood said, "O Prince!
 There was one thing I did not tell you after reading your palm.
 I was scared."

-Abu Abdullah said, "For God's sake do tell me."
+Abu Abdullah said, "For God's sake, do tell me."

-Abu Dawood looked around and said, "What I'm afraid of is that if this gets to a third pair of ears, then, along with you even I would be in trouble."
+Abu Dawood looked around and said, "What I'm afraid of is that if this gets to a third pair of ears, then along with you, even I would be in trouble."

 Abu Abdullah said, "Don't worry.
 There is no one here to listen to our conversation."